 There are a few reasons when you should void a check for security.
 If you have ever lost a check or noticed that a check is missing, you will want to void those checks.
 It’s important to always account for missing checks and void them.
 This prevents someone from finding them and committing fraud by writing fake checks.

 The other reason to void a check for security is if you wrote a check and it was never cashed after a considerable amount of time.
-It’s not a good idea to leave uncashed check still out there.
+It’s not a good idea to leave uncashed check still out there especially if it is a third party check.
 Voiding uncashed checks is another way to protect your financial security so no one else can manipulate or alter the check if found.

 How to Set up Direct Deposit Without a Voided Check

 It’s very common these days for people to not use personal checks anymore.
 With advancements in banking technology such as instant online check cashing and bill payment, a lot of people don’t even need checks anymore.
 You can obtain a voided check even if you don’t use checks.
 If you are trying to set up direct deposit with a new employer and you don’t have any voided checks available, there are other options.

 Below are some of the best ways to set up direct deposit without a voided check.

 If you need to set up direct deposit but don’t have any checks, starter checks are an option.
 Simply contact your bank and ask for a few starter checks.
 Most banks won’t charge you for these but that is not always the case.
 Be sure to ask if there are any fees involved.

 Once you have a starter check, simply void it just like it was a normal check.
 Starter checks don’t contain personal information most of the time, but all you are concerned with is the routing number and account number located on the starter check.
 That will be sufficient to set up direct deposit.

 You can also have your bank print a single blank check as well.
 You can void that check and use that for setting up direct deposit.
 The difference between printing a blank check and a starter check, is that a printed check would have your name and address on it, whereas a starter check would not.